Battery recycling: Recovered materials

+A critical part of recycling economics is the value of the recovered cobalt.
+Manufacturers working to remove cobalt from their products might produce the unintended consequence of reducing recycling.
 A novel approach is to maintain the cathode's crystalline structure, eliminating the significant energy expense of recreating it.
 Another approach is to use ultrasound for separating the individual cathode components.

+While cathode materials are the focus of most recycling efforts due to their high economic value, recycling additional battery components could improve the overall sustainability of lithium-ion batteries.
+Studies have found that components such as the battery casing, current collectors, electrolyte, and separators have potential to be recycled given further research into processing methods.
+In addition, recycling anode materials (primarily graphite) could significantly increase the recovery of lithium from spent batteries, since much of the lithium "lost" during battery use ends up in the anode.

+Research

 Energy saving and effective recycling solutions for lithium-ion batteries can reduce the carbon footprint of the production of lithium-ion batteries significantly.
-As of 2022, several facilities are operating and under construction, including Fredrikstad in Norway.
+As of 2022, several facilities are operating and under construction, including Fredrikstad in Norway and a black mass facility in Magdeburg, Germany in 2023.

 In early 2022, research published in Joule showed that recycling existing lithium-ion batteries by focusing on a method that refurbishes the cathode showed that this technique perform just as well as those with a cathode made from original materials.
 The study showed that the batteries using the recycled cathode charged faster and lasted longer than new batteries.

+By 2023, several companies had moved beyond research and had set up process lines to recycle commercial quantities of Li-ion batteries.
+In its Nevada pilot plant, the Redwood Materials process had recovered more than 95% of important metals (including lithium, cobalt, nickel and copper) from 500000 lb of old NiMH and Li-Ion packs.

+Recently, research from Gunther Rupprechter laboratory published in Green Chemistry demonstrated that Ni recovered from the cathode powder of spent NiMH batteries can be upcycled into a catalyst (Ni/η-Al2O3), which enables the production of synthetic fuel (methane) through CO2 hydrogenation at a relatively low temperature of 250°C, reducing e-waste while supporting clean energy and CO2 utilization.

 Battery composition by type

 Italics designates button cell types.Bold designates secondary types.All figures are percentages; due to rounding they may not add up to exactly 100.